-To turn regular chicken legs into lollipops you'll need a sharp knife and a pair of kitchen shears.
+To turn regular chicken legs into lollipops, you'll need a sharp knife and a pair of kitchen shears.
 Start by making a cut all of the way around the leg just below the knuckle, cutting through the skins and tendons using either a sharp knife or a pair of kitchen shears.

-Put the chicken lollipops on the grill grate and let them smoke for 30 minutes.
-After you remove the chicken, turn the temperature up to 350 degrees F and let preheat, lid closed, for 10 to 15 minutes.
+Place the chicken lollipops on the grill grate and let them smoke for 30 minutes.
+After you remove the chicken, turn the temperature up to 350F and let preheat, lid closed, for 10 to 15 minutes.

 Place the stick of butter in a baking pan or aluminum pan and put on the grill to allow the butter to melt while the grill is coming to temperature.
 (The butter doesn't need to cover the chicken.
 It just keeps the drumstick moist and of course gives it a little added buttery finish.)

 Meanwhile, warm up the barbecue sauce in a small saucepan on the stove over low heat.
 If you want it to have that Louisiana kick, add in a few squirts of the hot sauce, to your taste.
 Once it starts to thin, turn down the heat to just keep it warm.
 If the sauce needs to be thinned, pour in a little bit of the butter used in the pan until it reaches a thickness that is thick enough to adhere to the drumsticks but not gluey.

 Increase the temperature to 450F.
-Place the chicken directly on the grill grate and cook until the internal temperature registers 175 degrees F, about 10 more minutes.
+Place the chicken directly on the grill grate and cook until the internal temperature registers 175F, about 10 more minutes.
 Keep an eye on the lollipops to make sure that the glaze doesn't burn.
 You're looking for that perfect caramelization of the barbecue sauce on the outside with a crisp skin to give a little texture.